top of page

 By the end of this course, participants will be able to:

-• be active in bullying prevention
+• Active Prevention: Be proactive in bullying prevention efforts.

 bottom of page